A shaving soap may be the secret to luxurious shaves that men look for.

 These ingredients combine to provide excellent moisturizing properties even up to post-shave.

 You will not need to apply aftershave when using this!

-Men have describe its scent as “traditional Italian” inspired by Acqua di Parma Colonia Classica.
+Men have described its scent as “traditional Italian” inspired by Acqua di Parma Colonia Classica.

-There’s also a hint of citrus with the orange, lemon and bergamot complimented by earthy scents.
+There’s also a hint of citrus with the orange, lemon, and bergamot complemented by earthy scents.